ska-sa/katsdpcontroller/sandbox/README.md

    might need to delete the files in /var/tmp/mesos to clear the previous state.
    You can also edit the files generated in `./etc/mesos` e.g., to increase the amount of memory or CPU that Mesos thinks it has so that you can simulate larger arrays (at the risk of gobbling up all the RAM in your machine!).
-If necessary, you may need to `mkdir logs`.

 2. Run `docker-compose up -d`.
 Use `docker-compose ps` to check that the processes are all starting up.